cloudsmith-io/cloudsmith-cli/CONTRIBUTING.md

 Our [direnv config](./.envrc) file codifies the development environment setup which we use internally.

-Run `pre-commit run -a black` to format the code.

 ## Coding Conventions

 Please ensure code conforms to [PEP-8](https://www.python.org/dev/peps/pep-0008/) and [PEP-257](https://www.python.org/dev/peps/pep-0257/).